ToolboxAid/Docker-Assistant/README.md

 - Setup DDclient
   - Execute script 'sudo ./ddclient-v3.9.1-ls100.sh' (as of writting this, the version is 'v3.9.1-ls100')

-### 4  Point your router to you MAC-VLAN IP from step 2 to the MAC-VLAN ip address (Ports 80 and 443)
-- as Traefik will be running on a MAC-VLAN, you can forward port 80 to 80 & 443 to 443
-- I know, no way to test this until Traefik is running.

-### 5 Create a dynamic A record for Traefik
+### 4 Create a dynamic A record for Traefik and DD-Client
 Logon to your DNS host and create a Dynamic record forwarding to 'traefik.wan.{YOUR_DOMAIN_NAME}'
   - use command: 'cd /volume1/docker_assistant/lan/ddclient-v3.9.1-ls100/config/'
   - use: 'ls -la' to see directory listing

-Update your DDclient config with the new DNS information '/docker_assistant/templates/ddclient-v3.9.1-ls100/config/ddclient.conf' with the below information from your Google domain provider
+Update your DD-client config with the new DNS information '/docker_assistant/templates/ddclient-v3.9.1-ls100/config/ddclient.conf' with the below information from your Google domain provider

 ```
 YYYY.MM.DD